Icelandic Canadians: 1870–1914

+1914–present

+The Naturalization Act of 1914 introduced more stringent requirements for naturalization in Canada.
+Together with the onset of the First World War, this caused a rapid decrease in the number of Icelanders settling in Canada.

-1,245 Icelanders, Icelandic Americans and Icelandic Canadians were registered as soldiers during World War I. 989 fought for Canada whereas 256 fought for the United States.
+The onset of the war was a key and highly contentious event for Icelandic Canadians.
+Many saw the war as an opportunity for Icelanders to show their commitment to their new home.
+Others, such as the poet Stephan G. Stephansson, were openly opposed to the war effort, especially in the wake of the 1917 Canadian federal election.
+In the end, 1,245 Icelanders, Icelandic Americans, and Icelandic Canadians were registered as soldiers during the War.
+989 fought for Canada whereas 256 fought for the United States.
 391 of the combatants were born in Iceland, the rest were of Icelandic descent.
 10 women of Icelandic descent and 4 women born in Iceland served as nurses during World War I. At least 144 of the combatants died during World War I (96 in combat, 19 from wounds suffered during combat, 2 from accidents, and 27 from disease), 61 of them were born in Iceland.
 Ten men were taken as prisoners of war by the Germans.

+During the Second World War, over 2,100 men and women of Icelandic descent served with the Canadian and American armed forces.

 Icelandic population in Canada

 The provinces with the most reported Icelandic-Canadians in 2016 are:

 Communities

-Gimli, Manitoba, has a high concentration of Icelanders, with 26% of the city population, and 20% of the metro population claiming Icelandic ancestry.
+Gimli, Manitoba, is home to the largest Icelandic community outside Iceland.
+This includes 26% of the population of Gimli proper (i.e., the unincorporated community of Gimli), and 20% of the Rural Municipality of Gimli population claiming Icelandic ancestry.

-Settlements in Canada which are notably Icelandic by foundation or ethnicity:
+Other settlements in Canada that are notably Icelandic by foundation or ethnicity include: